 advisor (formerly, adviser)

-Alphabetize names, abbreviations, and acronyms literally, not according to what they stand for.
-Alphabetize hyphenated names by the last word, or hyphenated word in a name.
+Alphabetize names, abbreviations, and acronyms by last name (surname) literally, not according to what they stand for.
+Alphabetize hyphenated names by the last word (or hyphenated word) in the name.

-- CCJS—Criminal Justice; COMM—Communications Studies; CMSC—Computer Science and Technologies
+- CCJS—Criminal Justice; CMSC—Computer Science and Technologies; COMM—Communications

 - Allison Bell-Smith Rinehart (alphabetize under R)